datathings/greycat-training-python-sdk-advanced/README.md

 └── trained-models        # Folder holding all the models generated as a result of training.
 Datetime in the filename.
 ```

-`config`, `histories` and `trained-models` folders are not existing by default, but they are created when needed in case they don't exist.
+`config` and `trained-models` folders are not existing by default, but they are created when needed in case they don't exist.

 ### Run